By Karen Coelho on December 6th 2021

 By Karen Coelho, A Srivathsan and Gayathri Pattnam on June 4th 2021

 Affordable housing in Chennai means a unit costing between ₹ 8 and 20 lakh (₹8-10.2 lakh for EWS and ₹16-20 lakh for LIG households), based on the Deepak Parekh Committee’s definition of affordability.
 In practice, however, state agencies as well as private builders define affordable housing by size, referring to units of 300 to 600 square feet.
 This approach has contributed to making most “affordable” housing produced in the city unaffordable to EWS and LIG households.

 By Karen Coelho and A Srivathsan on July 8th 2020

 This note outlines the dynamics and determinants of affordable housing in the Chennai Metropolitan Area, drawing on data from a five-year period (2013-2018).
 It estimates Chennai’s housing shortage and affordability line, outlines the role of state and private players in supplying affordable housing, and discusses builders’ responses to state incentives aimed at increasing their supply of such housing.
 It ends with some comments on the post-pandemic market for affordable housing.

-By Karen Coelho on May 15th 2020
+By Karen Coelho on January 1st 2016

 What kinds of subjects-in-the-making are the urban poor?
 The authors in this issue of the Review of Urban Affairs offer neither conclusive arguments nor radically new paradigms.
 They, however, nudge us to rethink poverty, not as an objective condition that can be addressed through policymaking at a distance or by targeted development schemes, but as […]